SK11GS/Builders-Glitch/README.md

 Adopting a domain-driven design ensures the platform efficiently meets current needs while maintaining flexibility for future growth.
 As the platform expands and new requirements emerge, individual components can be scaled and deployed independently, providing the necessary adaptability.

 ### Architecture Characteristic Mapping
-Cost-effective/Feasibility, Simplicity/Maintainable, Domain Driven according to the capabilities to suppor the extraction of these into its own services.
+Cost-effective/Feasibility, Simplicity/Maintainable, Domain-Driven according to the functional capabilities to support the extraction of these into its own services.

 ![Architecture Characteristic Mapping](architecture/images/ClearView%20Platform-Architectural-Characteristics.png "Architecture Characteristic Mapping")